 We respect our administration, faculty, and staff, who through their education, experience, ongoing research, and service, create a stimulating learning environment.
 They contribute to the development of new understandings in their chosen fields.
 They are encouraged to demonstrate both Christian values and competence in their professions.
 They educate and respond to the therapeutic and rehabilitative needs of people.

 We believe in educating ethical and proficient Christian health professionals and scholars through instruction, example, and the pursuit of truth, while expanding knowledge through research in the biological, behavioral, physical, and environmental sciences and applying this knowledge to health and disease.

-Our faculty members seek to enhance the quality of life for individuals in local, regional, national, and world communities by educating the future competent practitioners that will sustain their respective professions.
+Our faculty members seek to enhance the quality of life for individuals in local, regional, national, and world communities by educating the future practitioners that will sustain their respective professions.

-Loma Linda University is located in Inland Empire region of Southern California.
-The University is located next to the Loma Linda University Medical Center that provides students with clinical opportunities in certain allied health programs.
-Our campus is also local to other premiere healthcare facilities that provide quality health care where our students gain clinical experience.
-Students may also opt to return to their hometowns once their didactic work is complete to finish their clinical rotations in an affiliated facility.
-To be an affiliated facility a formal agreement between LLU and the facility is required for students to complete their clinicals.
+Loma Linda University is located in the Inland Empire region of Southern California.
+The university is located next to the Loma Linda University Medical Center, providing students with clinical opportunities in certain allied health programs.
+Our campus is also local to other premiere healthcare facilities where our students gain clinical experience.
+Once their didactic work is complete, students may opt to return to their hometowns to finish their clinical rotations in an affiliated facility.
+To be an affiliated facility, a formal agreement between LLU and the facility is required for students to complete their clinicals.

-We invite you to come visit us on our campus to explore your future at Loma Linda University.
-We have an Annual Open House scheduled in January of each year, but you may schedule a tour or contact us for more information anytime.
+We invite you to visit our campus and explore your future at Loma Linda University.
+Our annual Open House event takes place every January; however, you may schedule a tour or contact us for more information anytime.

-You may also contact an Allied Health program advisor with questions about specific allied health programs and to schedule an appointment.
+You may also contact a program advisor with questions about specific allied health programs, or to schedule an appointment.